 The risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The primary exposure to credit risk is on the borrowings provided by the company.
+The primary exposure to credit risk is on the borrowings provided by the Company.
 The Company takes on exposure to credit risk in the form of a counterparty being unable to fulfil their obligation as and when it falls due.
-Based on the performance of the underlying investments linked to the borrowings the directors therefore considers credit risk to be minimal.
+Based on the performance of the underlying investment properties funded by the borrowings the Directors consider credit risk to be minimal.